How we extract our oils in a clean and environmentally friendly way

 At Nala, we’re not just concerned about delivering a high quality, chemical-free final product, but we want to make sure the whole process from start to finish follows those values as well.

-So how exactly do we create a deodorant without chemicals?
 In order to keep the entire creation process one that is clean and environmentally friendly, we use ingredients derived by green technologies, such as Supercritical Fluid extraction by carbon dioxide (CO₂).

 What is Supercritical Fluid Extraction?

 Supercritical fluid extraction is the process of separating one component from another using supercritical fluids as the extracting solvent (3).

 A supercritical fluid is any substance with a temperature and pressure above its critical point, a thermodynamics term referring to the point where boundaries blur between states, such as that between liquids and gases.

 Carbon dioxide reaches a supercritical state at 1071 psi and 31.1°C. When a molecule is in a supercritical state, it has properties of both liquid and gas (1).
 CO₂ can reach into small spaces like gas but can also dissolve and act as a liquid solvent.
 The physical properties of supercritical CO₂ are also easily manipulated, which allows it to bond to any molecule (2).
 The gas is used to separate substances such as antioxidants, essential oils and special oils from plant material, rather than through the use of solvents.